ealush/vest/CONTRIBUTING.md

 #### Running tests

-To run tests, you need to run `yarn test`.
+To run tests, you need to run `vx test`.
 This will run all tests in all packages.
 The tests are being run by jest.

 You can narrow it down by specifying the package name:

-`yarn test -p vest`
+`vx test vest`

 Normal jest options can be passed to the test command.

-`yarn test -p vest --watch someFileName`
+`vx test --watch`

 ### Building your changes

-To build your changes, you need to run `yarn build`.
+To build your changes, you need to run `vx build`.
 This will build all packages.
-You can also run `yarn build -p packageName` to build only one package.
+You can also run `vx build -p <packageName>` to build only one package.

 This will generate all distribution files and type declarations.